rjar2020/post-delivery/README.md

 - Go Tools

 ## CI
 If the build/test of a PR fails, it won't be allowed to be merged to master.
+Go to [actions] tab for info about the CI execution.

 ## Testing
 From your CI or the console use for executing the developer tests: